HTW-Berlin-KI-Werkstatt/modules/ensembles/ensembles.md

 accuracy = accuracy_score(y_test, y_pred)
 print(f"Bagging Test Accuracy: {accuracy:.4f}")
 ```

+Bagging for decision trees is often termed random forest [(Breiman 2001)](https://link.springer.com/article/10.1023/A:1010933404324).
+There is a great tutorial on random forests at [mlu-explain](https://mlu-explain.github.io/random-forest/).

 ### Boosting
 Boosting is an ensemble method that sequentially trains multiple models, each trying to correct the mistakes of the previous one.
 In contrast to bagging, models are therefore not trained independently and their decision is also not simply averaged but weighted afterwards.